Tommydreamer57/vscode-hotkeys/README.md

 ---
 ## Good To Know

+### Indent Selection

+`CTRL + ]` - Indent all selected lines

+`CTRL + [` - Remove indent from selected lines

+If you haven't selected anything, CTRL ]/\[ will indent or remove the indent from the current line.

+If there is no indent to remove, CTRL \[ will not do anything.

 ### Extend / Decrease Selection

 `SHIFT + LEFT` / `SHIFT + RIGHT` - Extend/decrease selection by one character